sbednarz/scilab/2020/04/README.md

 Monomer  &#8594; Polymer

 Conversion 𝛼 of the monomer into the polymer in the reactor (R) is 30% per pass.
 Unreacted monomer is seperated and mixed (in the mixer, M) with a fresh monomer stream F<sub>M</sub>.
-Calculate flow of the recycled stream assuming ideal separation of the polymer in the separator (S).
+Calculate flow of the recycled stream (F<sub>R</sub>) assuming ideal separation of the polymer in the separator (S).
+Hint: combine total mass balance and the monomer or the polymer balance in the seperator.

 <img align="center" src="ex2.png"/>